sin22766/oj-docs/docs/onlinejudge/guide/update_fe.md

 # Modify the front end

-Refer to https://github.com/QingdaoU/OnlineJudgefe for development and construction
+Clone https://github.com/QingdaoU/OnlineJudgefe for development and construction

 Then `npm run build` can get a dist folder, the file structure is as follows